Rapid multi-mode trapped-ion laser cooling in a phase-stable standing wave: SW Doppler cooling

-We apply varying strengths of the carrier and sideband interactions by translating the ion through the SW profile.
-Fig.~\ref{fig:SWDC} shows the measured $\bar n$ in the $R_2$ radial mode following SW after RW Doppler cooling, as a function of trap displacement along the axial direction.
-In contrast to the SW nodes at which the ion is cooled to below the Doppler limit, at the SW anti-nodes, the field gradient is zero, which leads to no sideband excitation and only heating \cite{cirac1992laser}.
-The regular dependence of $\bar n$ with axial position and the SW periodicity confirms the SW's role in cooling, and the ability to leverage phase-stable delivery for motional control.
+For SW DC, we apply varying strengths of the carrier and sideband interactions by translating the ion through the SW profile.
+Fig.~\ref{fig:SWDC}a shows the measured $\bar n$ in the $R_1$ radial mode following SW after RW Doppler cooling, as a function of trap displacement along the axial direction.
+In contrast to the SW nodes at which the ion is cooled to below the Doppler limit, at the SW antinodes, the field gradient is zero, which leads to no sideband excitation and only heating \cite{cirac1992laser}.
+Faster carrier Rabi oscillation decay on the $\lambda=729$~nm transition observed for ions cooled at the node vs. heated at the antinode reflect this cooling and heating behavior (Fig.~\ref{fig:SWDC}b).
+The regular dependence of $\bar n$ with axial position and the correspondence to the SW periodicity confirms the SW's role in cooling, and the ability to leverage phase-stable delivery for motional control.

+For an ion positioned at SW nodes, SW Doppler cooling of 700 \textmu s duration with or without preceding RW cooling brings the phonon number in the axial mode to $\sim 1.8\times$ below the RW Doppler limit, with similar enhancement factors in cooling limit observed for the radial modes (Fig.~\ref{fig:SWDC}c).
+These cooling limits are lower by close to the factor of two predicted within the Lamb-Dicke (LD) regime \cite{cirac1992laser}, while the agreement between values of final phonon number $\bar n_\mathrm{ss}$ measured with and without RW Doppler cooling indicates the effectiveness of SW Doppler cooling even from well beyond the LD regime \cite{xing2025trapped}.